cjkihl/bitfinex-webapp/README.md

 * Orderbook: Change precision

 # Tips 💡
-I've stopped working on the `master` branch after 8hrs, but just for curiosity, I'll continue some some fixes in the `develop` branch.
+I've stopped working on the `master` branch after 8hrs, but just for curiosity, I'll continue fixing some things and add some more styling in the `develop` branch.

 ## Available Scripts